the-teachingRSE-project/competencies/competencies.md

 toc-baselinestretch: 0.95
 keywords:
   - research software engineering
+  - RSE
+  - competencies
   - curriculum design
-  - training
-  - learning
-  - competencies
-  - certification
+  - teaching
 abstract: "
 The term Research Software Engineer, or RSE, emerged a little over 10 years ago as a way to represent